Lindbladian PT phase transitions: PT symmetry and its breaking in non-Hermitian and nonlinear dynamical systems

 \section{PT symmetry and its breaking in non-Hermitian and nonlinear dynamical systems}

 {2.\arabic{equation} } As mentioned in Sec.~\ref{sec12}, PT symmetry has played a central role in the study of non-Hermitian systems.
 While the earliest studies of PT symmetry concentrated on systems described by the linear Schr$\ddot{\rm{o}}$dinger equation, many experimental platforms used to explore non-Hermitian physics inherently incorporate nonlinear effects, for example, Kerr nonlinearity in optics or mean-field interactions in BECs described by the Gross–Pitaevskii equation.

-These nonlinear effects naturally enrich the dynamics of the system and have led to a variety of exotic phenomena related to PT symmetry, such as the formation of stable solitons~\cite{abdullaev2011solitons, yang2014symmetry, sarma2014continuous, nixon2012stability, zezyulin2011stability}, PT-symmetric vortices~\cite{chen2014discrete}, transmission suppression~\cite{miroshnichenko2011nonlinearly}, unidirectional wave propagation~\cite{ramezani2010unidirectional, lin2011unidirectional}, nonlinear PT-symmetric lasers~\cite{ge2016nonlinear}, nonlinear non-Hermitian topological states~\cite{xia2021nonlinear}, and PT-symmetry breaking chaos~\cite{lu2015pt}.
+These nonlinear effects naturally enrich the dynamics of the system and have led to a variety of exotic phenomena related to PT symmetry, such as the formation of stable solitons~\cite{abdullaev2011solitons, yang2014symmetry, sarma2014continuous, nixon2012stability, zezyulin2011stability}, PT-symmetric vortices~\cite{chen2014discrete}, transmission suppression~\cite{miroshnichenko2011nonlinearly}, unidirectional wave propagation~\cite{ramezani2010unidirectional, lin2011unidirectional}, nonlinear PT-symmetric lasers~\cite{ge2016nonlinear}, and PT-symmetry breaking chaos~\cite{lu2015pt}. \YNedit{Related nonlinear PT physics has also been explored experimentally in several platforms.
+In electronic circuits, gain saturation has been used to realize robust wireless power transfer based on PT-symmetric dynamics~\cite{Assawaworrarit2017Nature}.
+In photonic systems, experiments have observed optical solitons in PT-symmetric lattices~\cite{Wimmer2015NatCommun}, power-dependent control of PT symmetry~\cite{xia2021nonlinear}, and nonlinear localization and soliton formation in two-dimensional PT-symmetric photonic lattices~\cite{Muniz2019PRL}.}

 Sections~\ref{sec21} and~\ref{sec22} provide a concise review of the PT symmetry for systems described by a discrete Schr$\ddot{\rm{o}}$dinger-type equation and nonlinear dynamical systems, respectively.
 Readers familiar with PT symmetry in non-Hermitian systems may skip Section~\ref{sec21}.
 For a more detailed review, we refer the reader to Refs.\cite{bender1999, bender2005introduction, bender2007making, el2018non, ozdemir2019parity, ashida2020non} for the linear (non-Hermitian) case and Ref.\cite{Konotop} for the nonlinear case.